Savings

 ISAs come with a big tax benefit: you don’t have to pay any tax when you withdraw money from them – and that includes any growth you achieve from interest or investments.
 So it’s a good idea to make the most of your ISA allowances where you can.

-The Junior ISA allowance is £9,000; and for Lifetime ISAs, the allowance is £4,000.
-You get a 25% government bonus on top of anything you save into a Lifetime ISA, which means each tax year you could get up to £1,000 on top of your savings.
+For Lifetime ISAs (LISAs), you can pay in up to £4,000 in the current tax year, and this counts towards your £20,000 allowance.
+You get a 25% government bonus on top of anything you save into a LISA, which means each tax year you could get up to £1,000 on top of your savings.
 So now could be a good time to think about getting as much of that extra boost as you can before the tax year is up.

 How to make the most of your allowances

-Just taking the time to consider how much you’re paying in now and if there’s any way you could pay in more could go a long way.
+Taking the time to consider how much you’re paying in now and if there’s any way you could pay in more could go a long way.
 Even paying in as little as an extra £10 a month, or just keeping your payments the same instead of reducing them, could help in the long term.
-Particularly if you’re paying into an investment like a pension plan or a Stocks & Shares ISA where there’s opportunity for your money to grow over time.
+If you’re investing your money, there’s potential for it to grow over time due to something called ‘compounding’.
+Find out why compounding matters for your pension plan in our article.

 id